intelagense/lose-or-defuse/README.md

 ## Future Optimizations
-This is some of the messiest code I have ever written. 🍝
+This was a prototype build and some of the messiest code I have ever written. 🍝

+### Next version

+* Handcrafted components and brackets will be recreated as 3d printed models.
-Companion website/app to generate storyline with presets for game logic.
+* Companion website/app to generate storylines and automated presets for game logic.

-### Finale
+* Modular design to fit in a standard sized waterproof case.

-Larger LCD for countdown timer.
+* Larger LCD for countdown timer.
-Battery system to allow higher current draw for a vibrating motor on "detonation" Upgraded sound system (louder and with wav file playback support.)
-A modular repeatable design for production units.
-Intrusion switch detection.
+* Intrusion switch detection.
-Use off the shelf i2c solutions to simplify layout and cabl
+* Use of off the shelf i2c solutions to simplify layout and cabling
+* Adapting design to use a smaller Uno or Nano board.

+#### Finale

+* LiPo battery system to allow higher current draw for a vibrating motor on "detonation"
+* Upgraded sound system (louder and with wav file playback support.)

 ## Installation
-Download all files and libraries and flash to Arduino over USB.
+Download all files from `/src`, libraries(not included), and flash to Arduino over USB.